engrjvramos/presello-clone/README.md

 ### Project purpose and goal

 The main purpose of this project is to take advantage of the capabilities of Firebase and have a functional web app up and running quickly.
-Secondly, since this is my first big project using React, I want to practice more with the framework itself and dive deeply into its convenient features.
+Secondly, I want to practice more with the framework itself and dive deeply into its convenient features.

 ### Built with